 Brain Reward System Effects

 The brain’s reward system plays a central role in learning processes.
 Certain activities, such as eating can trigger dopamine endorphin secretions along the brain’s reward pathway.
 Dopamine chemical secretions produce feelings of calm and relaxation while creating a reinforcing effect every time a certain activity triggers dopamine secretions.

-In the case of food addiction, foods high in fats and sugars can activate the brain’s reward system in much the same way cocaine and nicotine do, according to Bryn Mawr College.
+In the case of food addiction, foods high in fats and sugars can activate the brain’s reward system in much the same way cocaine and nicotine do.
 Over time, continually consuming foods with high fat and/or high sugar content alters brain processes in such a way that food becomes a primary motivator for a person’s everyday behaviors.

 Likewise, experiencing withdrawal effects when food amounts are reduced become another food addiction component.
 As the brain gets used to food addiction effects, it becomes less able to produce dopamine secretions on its own.
 When this happens, withdrawal effects, such as irritability, anxiety and depression develop since brain chemical levels have been set off balance.